subv3rsiv3/website/_posts/2024-09-05-advanced-pi-hole-configuration.md

 related_post: "/posts/how-to-set-up-pi-hole-docker-compose"  # Link to the previous basic setup article
 ---

-# Advanced Pi-hole Configuration: Unlock the Full Potential of Your Network Ad Blocker

 *If you’ve followed our [basic Pi-hole setup guide](/how-to-setup-pi-hole-with-docker-compose), you already have an ad-free, secure network.
 But there’s much more that Pi-hole can do!
 In this advanced guide, we’ll show you how to unlock its full potential with custom block lists, DNS filtering, performance tweaks, and integration with other security tools.*

 ##  Table of Contents